Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

     model = DSheetPilingModel()

 2. The type of model should be then defined.
-There are 4 different types of models that can be implemented in D-Sheetpiling.
+There are 4 different types of models that can be implemented in D-Sheet Piling.
 The :class:`~geolib.models.dsheetpiling.dsheetpiling_model.SheetModelType`, :class:`~geolib.models.dsheetpiling.dsheetpiling_model.WoodenSheetPileModelType`,
 :class:`~geolib.models.dsheetpiling.dsheetpiling_model.SinglePileModelType` and :class:`~geolib.models.dsheetpiling.dsheetpiling_model.DiaphragmModelType`.